 # 1

-Operation Food Search is celebrating its 40th anniversary this year!
+Operation Food Search is celebrated its 40th anniversary in 2021!

 And since you’re on this journey with us, we hope you’ll enjoy learning some things you might not know about food insecurity and our work to heal hunger.